PHOTOX/promdens/README.md

 where $\omega_0+2\beta t$ is the immediate frequency for pulse described as $E(t) = E_0 \varepsilon(t)\cos[(\omega_0+\beta t)t]$.

-While the `gauss` and `sin` envelope Wigner transforms are calculated analytically, `lorentz`, `sin2` and `sech` envelopes are calculated numerically with the trapezoid rule since we so far have not derived analytic formulas.
+While the `gauss` and `sin` envelope Wigner transforms are calculated analytically, `lorentz`, `sin2` and `sech` envelopes are calculated numerically with the trapezoid rule since we have not derived analytic formulas so far.

 #### Analytic formulas for the Wigner pulse envelope transform